reduxframework/redux-framework-4/redux-templates/readme.txt

 </ul>

 <h4>👍 BE A CONTRIBUTOR</h4>
-If you want to translate, <a href="https://translate.wordpress.org/projects/wp-plugins/starterblocks">go to the Translation Portal at translate.wordpress.org</a>.
+If you want to translate, <a href="https://translate.wordpress.org/projects/wp-plugins/reduxtemplates">go to the Translation Portal at translate.wordpress.org</a>.

-You can also contribute code-wise via our <a href="https://github.com/starterblocks/starterblocks/">GitHub Repository</a> – and see where you can help.
+You can also contribute code-wise via our <a href="https://github.com/reduxtemplates/reduxtemplates/">GitHub Repository</a> – and see where you can help.
 Be sure to use our develop branch to submit pull requests.

 <h4>📝 Documentation and Support</h4>
 <ul>
-<li>For more information about features, FAQs and documentation, check out our website at <a href="https://starterblocks.io/" rel="nofollow ugc">StarterBlocks</a>.</li>
+<li>For more information about features, FAQs and documentation, check out our website at <a href="https://reduxtemplates.io/" rel="nofollow ugc">ReduxTemplates</a>.</li>
-<li>If you have any more questions, visit our support on the <a href="https://wordpress.org/support/plugin/starterblocks">Plugin's Forum</a>.</li>
+<li>If you have any more questions, visit our support on the <a href="https://wordpress.org/support/plugin/reduxtemplates">Plugin's Forum</a>.</li>
 </ul>

-<h4>⚡ Like the StarterBlocks Plugin?</h4>
+<h4>⚡ Like the ReduxTemplates Plugin?</h4>
 <ul>
-<li>Follow us on <a href="https://www.facebook.com/starterblocks" rel="nofollow ugc">Facebook 💬</a></li>
+<li>Follow us on <a href="https://www.facebook.com/reduxtemplates" rel="nofollow ugc">Facebook 💬</a></li>
-<li><strong>Rate us 5 ⭐ stars</strong> on <a href="https://wordpress.org/support/plugin/starterblocks/reviews/?filter=5/#new-post">WordPress.org</a></li>
+<li><strong>Rate us 5 ⭐ stars</strong> on <a href="https://wordpress.org/support/plugin/reduxtemplates/reviews/?filter=5/#new-post">WordPress.org</a></li>
-<li><a href="https://updates.starterblocks.io/welcome" rel="nofollow ugc"><strong>Subscribe to my Newsletter for insider info on this plugin</strong> 💯</a></li>
+<li><a href="https://updates.reduxtemplates.io/welcome" rel="nofollow ugc"><strong>Subscribe to my Newsletter for insider info on this plugin</strong> 💯</a></li>
 <li><a href="https://github.com/sponsors/dovy/" rel="nofollow ugc"><strong>Become a Sponsor</strong> 💜</a> and support ongoing development, maintenance and support of this plugin</li>
-<li>Follow us on Twitter 🐦: <a href="https://twitter.com/starterblocks" rel="nofollow ugc">@StarterBlocks</a> and <a href="https://twitter.com/dovyp" rel="nofollow ugc">@DovyP</a></li>
+<li>Follow us on Twitter 🐦: <a href="https://twitter.com/reduxtemplates" rel="nofollow ugc">@ReduxTemplates</a> and <a href="https://twitter.com/dovyp" rel="nofollow ugc">@DovyP</a></li>
 </ul>

 <h4>🔐 Privacy</h4>
-StarterBlocks does not interact with end users on your website.
-Our templates will continue to work even if StarterBlocks is uninstalled.
+ReduxTemplates does not interact with end users on your website.
+Our templates will continue to work even if ReduxTemplates is uninstalled.

-StarterBlocks utilizes [Freemius](https://freemius.com/) for account management as well as to enable our premium offerings.
+ReduxTemplates utilizes [Freemius](https://freemius.com/) for account management as well as to enable our premium offerings.
 You can find their privacy policy here: [https://freemius.com/privacy/](https://freemius.com/privacy/) and their terms of service here: [https://freemius.com/terms/](https://freemius.com/terms/).

-The StarterBlocks plugin uses a custom API to fetch our content library and our Gutenberg templates.
+The ReduxTemplates plugin uses a custom API to fetch our content library and our Gutenberg templates.
 To improve the service and stability we store logs which may or may not contain the following "Non-Personal Information:"
 <ul>
 <li>browser type</li>
 <li>referring site</li>